metaskills/holy_grail_harness/README.md

 A curated Rails application prototype that focuses on simple test patterns for Ruby & JavaScript!

 Unlike normal [Rails Application Templates](http://guides.rubyonrails.org/rails_application_templates.html) or more modern Rails application generators like [Rails Composer](http://railsapps.github.com/rails-composer/), the HolyGrailHarness is a basic Rails application that can be considered a prototype and customized via a simple setup script.
-It is also somewhat opinionated in that it pushes what I believe are the most simple and powerful testing choices.
-It focus on using Ruby 1.9 and up, MiniTest::Spec, Capybara, Poltergeist/PhantomJS, and Konacha.
+It is also somewhat opinionated in that it promotes simple and powerful testing choices and focuses on using Ruby 1.9 and up, MiniTest::Spec, Capybara, Poltergeist/PhantomJS, and Konacha.
 More details on each component and what HolyGrailHarness provides are below.

 The HolyGrailHarness is perfect for any of the following: